 Instructions

-- Cook white rice per package instructions, adding ½ teaspoon of salt to the cooking water.
-Spread rice over the bottom of a large bowl to cool.
+- Cook the white rice with ½ teaspoon salt, per package instructions.
+Spread white rice out in the bottom of a large bowl or on a rimmed baking sheet, to cool.

-- Caramelize the Onions: Heat butter and oil in a large skillet over medium low heat.
+- While the rice cooks, heat butter and oil in a large skillet over low heat.
 Simmer onions, stirring occasionally, for 45 minutes or until they're soft and caramelized.
 Pour in a tablespoon or two of water and stir with a wooden spoon to deglaze the pan.
 Set aside to cool.
+(See notes)

-- Make the Vinaigrette: In a small bowl whisk ¼ cup fresh orange juice, 1 teaspoon orange zest, vinegar, shallots, mustard and honey.
+- In a small bowl whisk ¼ cup fresh orange juice, 1 teaspoon orange zest, vinegar, shallots, mustard and honey.
 Slowly add olive oil while whisking, to emulsify.
 Season with salt and pepper.

 - Category: Side Dish